jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-RDS-Service-Level-Agreement-SLA.md

 **2.3 Data Migration**

-The cloud database is delivered to the user as an online database instance and currently it supports MySQL 5.6, MySQL 5.7, Percona 5.7, and SQL Server 2008 R2 version.
+The cloud database is delivered to the user as an online database instance and currently it supports MySQL 5.6, MySQL 5.7, Percona 5.7, SQL Server 2008 R2, PostgreSQL10.6 and PostgreSQL11.2 version.
 Users can import or export standard data formats through the corresponding database customer software to meet the migration requirements of user data.

 **2.4 Data Privacy**